oraclechinaappdev/CloudNative_Mobile/Mobile Service and App/403-MobileLab.md

 2. [Install Postman and use Chrome to access.](https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop) and launch Postman to test `Get offer details` API.
 ![](../common/images/mobile/403-Test_Postman_UI.png)

-3. Change the endpoint URI parameter placeholder with `10001`, as is shown below then choose `Basic Auth` from Authourization type dropdown list.
+3. Change the endpoint URI parameter placeholder with `10001`, as is shown below then choose `Basic Auth` from Authorization type dropdown list.
 ![](../common/images/mobile/403-Test_Postman_Setting.png)

-4. Enter MCS username and password (MCS credential in the Access Document). and click on “Update Request”.
+4. Enter MCS username and password (MCS credential in the Access Document), and click on “Update Request”.
 ![](../common/images/mobile/403-Test_MCS_Credential.png)

 5. Click on “Headers” and you can see the “Authorization” header has been generated for you based on your settings in the “Authorization” tab.